 Read More… Transplante de Cílios|Plástica & Beleza

 Eyelash Transplants on CBS’s EARLY SHOW

 Dr. Bauman’s eyelash transplants were featured on CBS’s THE EARLY SHOW on Wednesday, August 29th.
 The Early Show followed eyelash transplant patient, Kim, before and after her eyelash transplant with Dr. Bauman.
 Bauman patient, eyelash transplant recipient and salon owner, Jodi Hussey, is also interviewed several months after her procedure.
 This story included a detailed animated explanation of how the procedure is performed.
 To watch the video click the picture to the left.
-For a larger version of the CBS Early Show, click here.
-For more info on the eyelash transplant procedure, visit http://www.eyelash-transplant.com.
+For a larger version of the CBS Early Show, visit our YouTube page.
+For more info on the eyelash transplant procedure, visit https://www.eyelash-transplant.com.